Cotignac waterfalls and towers

 Presses of the former mill

-We keep and left when it no longer goes up and then it almost horizontally next to old houses, walls and the rock wall.
+We keep left when it no longer goes up and then it almost horizontally next to old houses, walls and the rock wall.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2013 during our field research for Provence-Guide.Net.